-N the House of Commons or Thursday night, on the motion for aljournment till Monday, Mr. HENNESSEY called attention to the statement made by the Solicitor General with reference to an advertisement in the Times for raising money to assist the insurgents in Sicily, and to a decision of the Court of Common Pleas as to the legality of such a proceeding.
-The Solicitor-GENERAL said his opinion was, that an individual acting by himself, by his own will and mind contributing to the subscription in question, would not render himself liable to an indictment at common law.
-Mr. WHITESIDE could not understand the view taken by the Solicitor-General of international law.
-Mr. James had no doubt, as a lawyer, that there was clear evidence of an overt act of conspiracy, and thought the Solicitor-General had been off his guard, and had given a rash opinion.
-The Solicitor-GENERAL said there could be no doubt of the principle of the common law, that it was illegal to interfere in the domestic affairs of another state, but the Solicitor-General had understood the question to refer to criminal proceedings, and had stated that an indictment would not lie against a person who contributed to the fund.
-Mr. Osbonne said it was now beyond doubt that this subscription was an illegal combination.
+In the House of Commons on Thursday night, on the motion for a ljournment till Monday, Mr. Hennessey called attention to the statement made by the Solicitor-General with reference to an advertisement in the Times for raising money to assist the insurgents in Sicily, and to a decision of the Court of Common Pleas as to the legality of such a proceeding.
+The Solicitor-General said his opinion was, that an individual acting by himself, by his own will and mind contributing to the subscription in question, would not render himself liable to an indictment at common law.
+Mr. Whiteside could not understand the view taken by the Solicitor-General of international law.
+Mr. James had no doubt, as a lawyer, that there was clear evidence of an overt act of conspiracy, and thought the Solicitor-General had been off his goard, and had given a rash opinion.
+The Solicitor-General had been off his goard, and had given a rash opinion.
+The Solicitor-General said there could be no doubt of the principle of the common law, that it was illegal to interfere in the domestic affairs of another state, but the Solicitor-General land understood the question to refer to criminal proceedings, and had stated that an indictment would not lie against a person who contributed to the fund.
+Mr. Osberne said it was now beyond doubt that this subscription was an illegal combination.
 He inquired whether it was true that the expedition of General Garibaldi had been protected in landing at Marsala by English vessels.
 Lord J. Russell explained the occurrences at Marsala which had given rise to the report alluded to by Mr. Csborne, and, with respect to the subscription, he observed that it was one thing for the Attorney-General to state the general purport of the law, and another to advise the Government that if a prosecution were instituted there was a probability of obtaining a conviction.
 It would require a good deal of consideration before the Government undertook such a prosecution, and he would not pledge them by any general declaration to do so.
 The motion for adjournment was agreed to.
 The House then went into committee upon the remaining clauses of the Refreshment Houses and Wine Licenses Bill, which, with additional clauses and forms, was agreed to, and the Bill was ordered to be reported.
 The Consolidated Fund (£9,500,000) Bill passed the Committee.
 The Registration of Births, &c.
 (Ireland), (No. 2) Bill was read a second time.
 The Roman Catholic Charities Bill was committed pro forma.
 Mr. Whiteside obtained leave to bring in a Bill to consolidate and amend the Laws affecting the relation of landlord and tenant.